 There are no offers for nonsynchronized reserve.
-The hour ahead market solution considers the MW supply of nonsynchronized reserve to be all generation resources currently not synchronized to the grid but available and capable of providing energy within 10 minutes.
+The market solution considers the available supply of nonsynchronized reserve to be all generation resources currently not synchronized to the grid but available and capable of providing energy within 10 minutes.
 Generators that have set themselves as unavailable or have set their output to be emergency only will not be considered.
 The market solution considers the offered MW to be the lesser of the economic maximum or the ramp rate times 10 minutes minus the startup and notification time.
-The offer price of nonsynchronized is the unit's opportunity cost of providing reserves.
+The market supply curve is constructed from the nonsynchronized units' opportunity cost of providing reserves.